Bryan Kohberger’s father joined him on 2,500-mile cross-country trip before arrest

 Jason LaBar told CNN that Mr Kohberger’s father had travelled to Washington state to meet his son before Christmas – weeks after the violent quadruple homicide – so that they could make the cross-country drive home together.

 The father and son travelled in the suspect’s white Hyundai Elantra – the vehicle that has been at the centre of the murder investigation for several weeks.
+They were pulled over by police twice as they passed through Indiana, Mr LaBar told KTVB.

-During this journey, investigators began tracking Mr Kohberger’s movements across the US.
+Sometime during the journey east, investigators began tracking Mr Kohberger’s movements across the US.

 “Sometime right before Christmas we were zeroing in on him being in or going to Pennsylvania,” a law enforcement source told CNN.